 Please can I have a skateboard?

 But Barkley never got a chance to use it.
 He was in too much pain to travel again and his days with us were short, the tests showing very advanced bone cancer.
-But in looking at the photos of the ramp now, and the amount of work my husband put into it, well into the wee hours of the night,after working long days as an engineer, to craft it in two days, I realized just how lucky I am to have him.
+But in looking at the photos of the ramp now, and the amount of work my husband put into it, well into the wee hours of the night, after working long days as an engineer, to craft it in two days, I realized just how lucky I was to have him.

 If you've read The Book of Barkley you know our basic story.
-We were friends for many years online (I knew a couple members of his family) but due to the age difference (24 years, though we are both the Chinese "Year of the Dog") we always said "well too bad. . . . ." and then we met in person---he, Barkley and I. After that, the three of us weren't apart much, and when I fell on ice, walking Barkley and tore my meniscus, on our first official weekend together as a couple and he cancelled his Christmas to drive me hundreds of miles to an orthopedic surgeon, cancelling a trip to his parents to tend to Barkley and I while I recovered---I knew I had a keeper.
+We were friends for many years online (I knew a couple members of his family) but due to the age difference (24 years, though we are both the Chinese "Year of the Dog") we always said "well too bad. . . . ." and then we met in person---he, Barkley and I. After that, the three of us weren't apart much, and when I fell on ice, walking Barkley and tore my meniscus, on our first official weekend together as a couple and he canceled his Christmas to drive me hundreds of miles to an orthopedic surgeon, taking leave from work to tend to Barkley and I while I recovered---I knew I had a keeper.

 And he's been wonderful to Abby as she got comfortable after being in a shelter for five months.

 We have an anniversary this month of our first date - and I just wanted to say.
-EJ - you are the best husband ever and Abby is one lucky dog.
+EJ - you are the best husband ever and Abby (and now Lorelei) is one lucky dog.
+And I am SO happy you rebuilt the Mt.
+Everest of steps for me! (by repositioning them 90 degrees we were able to fully fence in the yard for the dogs).